MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-composite-models.md

 ![Visual based on data](media/desktop-composite-models/composite-models_05.png)

 But what if you have some information about the product manager who's assigned to each product, along with the marketing priority, where that data is maintained in an Office Excel spreadsheet?
-You might want to view *Sales Amount* by *Product Manager*, yet having this local data added to the corporate data warehouse would likely be unfeasible, or take months at best.
+Let's say you want to view *Sales Amount* by *Product Manager*.
+It might not be possible to add this local data to the corporate data warehouse, or it might take months at best.

-It might be possible to import that sales data from the data warehouse (instead of using DirectQuery), at which point it could be combined with data imported from the spreadsheet.
-However, that approach is unreasonable, given the reasons that lead to using DirectQuery in the first place.
-The reasons could include some combination of the security rules enforced in the underlying source, the need to be able to view the latest data, and the sheer scale of the data.
+It might be possible to import that sales data from the data warehouse, instead of using DirectQuery.
+And the sales data could then be combined with the data that you imported from the spreadsheet.
+However, that approach is unreasonable, for the reasons that lead to using DirectQuery in the first place.
+The reasons could include:
+* Some combination of the security rules enforced in the underlying source.
+* The need to be able to view the latest data.
+* The sheer scale of the data.

-That's where composite models come in.
+Here's where composite models come in.
 Composite models give you the option of connecting to the data warehouse by using DirectQuery, and then also using GetData for additional sources.
-In this case, we establish the DirectQuery connection to the corporate data warehouse, use GetData, choose Excel, and then navigate to the spreadsheet containing our local data.
-We then import the spreadsheet containing the *Product Names*, the assigned *Sales Manager*, and the *Priority*.
+In this case, we establish the DirectQuery connection to the corporate data warehouse, use GetData, choose Excel, and then navigate to the spreadsheet that contains our local data.
+We then import the spreadsheet that contains the *Product Names*, the assigned *Sales Manager*, and the *Priority*.

 ![Navigator window](media/desktop-composite-models/composite-models_06.png)

-Now in the **Fields** list, you can see the original *Bike* table (from SQL Server) and a new **ProductManagers** table (with the data from imported from Excel).
+Now in the **Fields** list, you can see the original *Bike* table from SQL Server and a new **ProductManagers** table, which contains the data that's imported from Excel.

 ![Fields view of tables](media/desktop-composite-models/composite-models_07.png)